flancian/garden/chezmoi.md

 chezmoi apply -v
 ```

-To upload changes to files already tracked by chezmoi:
+To upload changes to files already tracked by chezmoi from any host:

 ```
 chezmoi readd
 chezmoi cd
 git commit -a -m "chezmoi from $HOSTNAME" git push
 ```

+[[Chezmoi]] supports [[templates]] to special-case files depending on the host they're being installed in, but I haven't experimented with them yet.